Isterdam/hack-the-crisis/README.md

 * A simple way for stores to follow existing as well as possible future guidelines and regulations from the government

 ### How?
 Companies can register their stores at the website by providing time slots with a maximum allowed number of customers.
-Customers can then book a certain time slot with their phone number, whereupon they are sent a QR code which grants them access to the store
+Customers can then book a certain time slot with their phone number, whereupon they are sent a QR code which grants them access to the store at a certain time